1

 commit-message

-, try to follow the below guidelines:type:
+, try to follow the below guidelines:- Prefix the message with

-is one of the following
+is one of the following depending on what the commit does:fix

 : Introduces a bug fix.feat